Serving jury duty? Read your instructions for the day.

 In the event of inclement weather, jurors should check local news channels, CobbTV, or the Cobb County Government website for reporting times and possible court closings.

-Free parking is provided to those summoned for jury duty and special parking locations are available to handicap jurors.
-Please bring your portion of your juror summons for verification for jury parking.
+Free parking is provided to those summoned for jury duty and special parking locations are available to handicapped jurors.
+Please bring your juror summons for verification for jury parking.

-Please park at the County Parking Deck labeled “P”.
-You will need to park on the 5th level.
+Please park at the County Parking Deck labeled “P” on the top level.
 Entrance to the parking deck is located on Hansell Street.
-The address is 191 Lawrence St. in Marietta, GA 30060.
-You will receive a validation ticket for free parking from Jury Administration.
+The address is 191 Lawrence Strett in Marietta, GA 30060.
+You will receive validation for free parking from Jury Administration.

 Guns, knives, mace, scissors and similar type weapons are not permitted in the State Court Building.
 Your clearance through our security screening will be expedited by not having these items in your possession.